jColeChanged/josh.meanings/README.md

 does not vary even though the words which express it might.
 This library though?
 The central idea behind it is to provide you a means of finding means so that you might come to know meanings through the process of repeatedly calculating means.

-This is a program for computing `k-means` in Clojure.
+This is a program for computing k-means in Clojure.
 It is built to handle workloads which involve datasets which are too large to fit in memory, but not so large that the computation cannot be persisted to disk.

-## Technical Details (God willing)
+## Technical Details

  - Initialization is implemented as a multimethod whose dispatch is chosen by the `:init` keyword.
 The following